LFE89/nello_one_without_cloud/README.md

 ![](https://github.com/LFE89/nello_one_without_cloud/blob/master/images/CLOUD_01.png)

-As soon as a nello device connects back to a wifi network, nello tries to reach the MQTT broker "live-mqtt.nello.io:1883".
+As soon as a nello device connects back to a wifi network, it tries to connect to the MQTT broker "live-mqtt.nello.io:1883".

 It connects to the MQTT broker by using its internal device id (used as a "mqtt client id") only.
 No username / password nor certificate authentication is in place or needed.